-Office for Civil Rights U.S. Department of Education The Wanamaker Building, Suite 515 100 Penn Square East Philadelphia, PA 19107 Phone: 1-800-421-3481 215-656-8541 Email: OCR.Philadelphia@ed.gov
+Office for Civil Rights

+U.S. Department of Education

+The Wanamaker Building, Suite 515

+100 Penn Square East

+Philadelphia, PA 19107

+Phone: 1-800-421-3481

+215-656-8541

 9. UMB Mandatory Reporting Requirements

 If a UMB administrator, faculty or staff member receives an oral or written complaint of Prohibited Sex Discrimination involving UMB faculty, staff, student or a UMB affiliate, that person has an affirmative responsibility to promptly inform the Title IX Coordinator.
 The Title IX Coordinator will respond to the report in accordance to UMB policies and procedures related to Prohibited Sex Discrimination.